algolia/kubernetes-hands-on/README.md

 This is neither a hands on to understand how k8s is working internally.
 If this topic interests you, see [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

 ## What is k8s?
-What is it used for?
+What is it used for

 k8s is an open source system for managing containerized applications across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.